sophiebatten123/SudokuGame/README.md

 ## Imagery

+A simple logo drawn to brighten up a plain page and allow the site to have a recognisable feature included within the header.
+This feature adds sophistication to the page and breaks up a plain background.

+The instructions manual icon was taken from [Font Awesome]( https://fontawesome.com/)improving accessibility for the user and allowing for text to be hidden when not in use.

-An instruction manual was chosen and a logo drawn to brighten up a plain page whilst also improving the accessibility of the site.
-These elements contributed towards the soft texture of the site, making the users experience more relaxing.
+These were the only images included on the site due to the nature of the site appealing to older audiences.
+The images chosen contribute towards the soft texture of the site, making the users experience more relaxing.

 <details>
     <summary>Logo - Click Here:</summary>